hbr-l/polypy/docs/guide.md

 > Above limits might or might not be outdated.
 Users are advised to confirm limits beforehand.
 Unfortunately, there is
 > no official documentation, but only Discord conversations regarding rate limits - take it with a grain of salt!

+## Main Components
+`polypy` implements the following main components, which will be explained in this guide:
+1) `plp.OrderBook`: an order book object
+2) `plp.OrderManager`: manages order creation, submission, storing and updating
+3) `plp.PositionManager`: manages position creation, storing and updating.
+A position describes the number of shares owned (and additional, your bankroll in USDC is a position as well)
+4) `plp.MarketStream`: keeps order book up to date
+5) `plp.UserStream`: keeps order manager and position manager up to date
+6) convenience functions: `plp.calculate_marketable_price`, `plp.is_marketable_amount`, `plp.compute_expiration_timestamp`, `plp.dec`, etc.
+7) REST calls: `plp.get_market`, `plp.get_ballance`, `plp.get_positions`, `plp.are_orders_scoring`, etc.

+Besides creating and managing orders and positions via an order manager and position manager, `polypy` offers the possibility, to do so in a more functional way with corresponding functions (see later in this guide).

 ## Central Limit Order Book (CLOB)
 ### What is a CLOB?
 Polymarket provides a L2 (central) limit order book (aka.
 'CLOB').